 My research aims to reduce breast- and prostate cancer mortality through the use of individualized prevention, diagnostics, and treatment.

-I am an associate professor of epidemiology at the Department of Medical Epidemiology and Biostatistics (MEB) at Karolinska Institutet (KI).
+I am professor of epidemiology at the Department of Medical Epidemiology and Biostatistics (MEB) at Karolinska Institutet (KI).
 I did all my undergraduate studies at Uppsala University, apart from a three-semester stint at the University of Otago in Dunedin, New Zealand, where I studied mathematics and biotechnology.
 I also did my PhD at Uppsala University, mainly focusing on computer intensive methods for statistical model choice and validation.